 We follow the central gravel path that meanders towards the Rock.
 The left side of the gardens features simple grassy slopes and trees whereas the right side consists of stone walls meticulously excavated, exposing ancient ponds and gravity-fed fountains that, incredibly, still work in the wet season.
 For hydraulics built 1600 years ago, the complexity is amazing.

-Passing the many pools King Kasyapa had constructed for himself and his 500 wives (yep, I said 500) we reach the base of the Rock and begin the climb up.
-For a small cost the Sigiriya complex provides a personal guide for the climb, as well as child-carriers who literally carry your children up to the top for you.
+Passing the many pools King Kasyapa had constructed for himself and his 500 wives, we reach the base of the Rock and begin the climb.
+For a small fee, the Sigiriya complex provides a personal guide for the climb — as well as child-carriers who literally carry your children up to the top for you.
 They seem to do it effortlessly too!

-After giving up on counting steps at around 450, I realise this isn’t just your average mountain climb.
-I’m sweating profusely but totally in awe of how an ordinary man (and his servants) built into and on top of this rock all those centuries ago.
+After giving up on counting the steps at around 450, I’m sweating profusely but totally in awe of how an ancient civilisation built an entire citadel on top of this rock all those centuries ago.